-Painted concrete has its advantages.
-A fresh coat of paint or stain can really spruce up concrete basement or garage walls and floors and bring new life to a worn concrete patio.
+Painted concrete certainly has its advantages.
+A fresh coat of paint or stain can really spruce up concrete basement or garage walls and floors, bringing new life to a worn concrete patio.
 Concrete paints and stains help to mask surface discoloration and signs of wear and tear and they extend the life of concrete by preventing further damage.
-Coating a concrete surface with paint can also make for easier cleaning and maintenance, another definite plus.
+Coating a concrete surface with paint can also make for easier cleaning and maintenance.

-So why don’t more homeowners choose to paint concrete?
-Painting or staining a concrete surface isn’t typically as simple as rolling a new paint color onto drywall; because porous concrete tends to absorb paint and moisture (which can keep paint from adhering), the process involves some additional prep work.
-But despite the extra steps, painting concrete isn’t a complicated project, and the finished product can be well worth the effort.
+Painting or staining a concrete surface isn’t typically as simple as rolling a new paint color onto drywall.
+Because porous concrete tends to absorb paint and moisture (which can keep paint from adhering), the process involves some additional prep work.
+Despite the extra steps, painting concrete isn’t a complicated project, and the finished product can be well worth the effort.

 The first step in any concrete painting or staining project is to clean the surface.
 Paint won’t bond well to dirty, rusty or oily spots, and untreated stains can seep through the finish.
 Give the concrete a good scrub using a stiff brush and a trisodium phosphate solution or other degreaser and strip old, flaking paint with a wire brush.
 Once the concrete dries, repair any holes and cracks you find with a concrete patch kit, letting the material fully cure before continuing.

-If you choose to use an acid stain to color your concrete, the process begins the same way as a painting project: do a thorough cleaning and make the necessary repairs.
-Then apply the stain in an even coat with a brush or roller.
+If you choose to use an acid stain to color your concrete, the process begins the same way it would if you were painting.
+A thorough cleaning and necessary repairs are essential to your stain coloring correctly.
+After you’ve prepared your concrete, apply the stain in an even coat with a brush or roller.
 (Note that concrete stain is translucent, so you may not be able to achieve the same uniform look that paint provides.)
 Once the stain dries, finish the job with a protective sealant layer.